 NATIONAL COLLABORATION BETWEEN BIOBANKS

-In 2009, the Danish Cancer Biobank (DCB) was founded based on a rapport form The Danish Cancer Society from 2005.
+In 2009, the Danish Cancer Biobank (DCB) was founded based on a report form The Danish Cancer Society from 2005.

-The Danish Regions decided to establish the Danish Reuma Biobank (DRB) in 2014 and in 2015, the Pato Biobank that has existed since 1999 became a part of the structure.
+The Danish Regions decided to establish the Danish Reuma Biobank (DRB) in 2014, and in 2015 the Pato Biobank that has existed since 1999 became a part of the structure.
 Subsequently, more biobanks have joined the infrastructure.

 - Danish Cancer Biobank (DCB)

 - Danish Reuma Biobank (DRB)